-In 2001, President Bush appointed him to the Social Security Commission, and in 2002, to the Advisory Committee on Trade Policy and Negotiations (ACTPN), which he chairs.
+In 2001, President Bush appointed him to the Social Security Commission, and in 2002, to the Advisory Committee on Trade Policy and Negotiations (ACTPN), which he chaired.
 In January, 2005, he was appointed to President Bush’s Tax Reform Commission.

-He is presently a Guest Scholar at the Brookings Institution in Washington.
-He is a founding board member of the Economic Club of Minnesota and has served on numerous other boards, including Eurasia Foundation, chairman of the US Steering Committee of the Transatlantic Policy Network, co-chairman of the Center for Strategic Tax Reform, co-chairman of the Bretton Woods Committee, co-chairman of the Committee For A Responsible Federal Budget, chairman of the Pew Commission on Children in Foster Care, a member of the Executive Committee of the Committee on U.S.-China Relations, and chairman of the Executive Committee of the International Tax and Investment Center.
+He was vice chairman of the Eurasia Foundation, chairman of the U.S. Steering Committee of the Transatlantic Policy Network, co-chairman of the Center for Strategic Tax Reform, co-chairman of the Bretton Woods Committee, co-chairman of the Committee For A Responsible Federal Budget, chairman of the Pew Commission on Children in Foster Care, a member of the Executive Committee of the Committee on U.S.-China Relations, and chairman of the Executive Committee of the International Tax and Investment Center.

-Frenzel and his wife, Ruthy, are the parents of three daughters and grandparents of two perfect grandchildren.
+Frenzel and his wife, Ruthy, are the parents of three daughters and grandparents of two grandchildren.

 The Economic Club of Minnesota is a leading venue for major speeches on business, finance and public policy, and provides a top-tier audience for national and international leaders to meet and exchange ideas.